ysyk2021/empathy-and-teamwork-building-trust-and-collaboration-through-understanding/src/chapter-2-1.md

-# Different Perspectives and Approaches to Empathy and Teamwork

 Empathy and teamwork are essential skills for achieving success in any team environment.
 In this chapter, we will explore different perspectives and approaches to building empathy and teamwork, including psychological, neuroscientific, and sociological perspectives.